What is Benign Prostatic Hyperplasia (BPH)?

 In the past, many of the treatments available to men with BPH have been surgical in nature.

 We prefer a safer, non-surgical alternative to BPH treatment called Prostate Artery Embolization, or PAE.
-The procedure is minimally invasive, requires no general anesthesia, and is performed in our office-based laboratory on an outpatient basis, so there is no need for hospitalization.
+The is a minimally invasive procedure, requires no general anesthesia, and is performed in our office-based laboratory on an outpatient basis, so there is no need for hospitalization.
 PAE has extremely low complication rates, with no reports of negative effects on sexual function.
 The procedure itself is so gentle that it requires almost no recovery time, and patients often report symptom relief within two to three weeks.

 PAE is performed under light sedation.
 After numbing the area with a local anesthetic, we insert a microcatheter into a tiny incision in the femoral artery.
 Then, using advanced imaging technologies, we guide it to the artery that supplies the prostate with blood.
 Once the catheter is in place, we inject small microspheres into the artery to block it, which causes the abnormal growth to shrink, soften and become absorbed into surrounding tissue.